cburkins/udemy-k8s-part5-k8sProduction/README.md

     NOTES:
     The nginx-ingress controller has been installed.
     It may take a few minutes for the LoadBalancer IP to be available.
-    You can watch the status by running 'kubectl --namespace default get services -o wide -w my-nginx-nginx-ingress-controller'
+    You can watch the status by running 'kubectl --namespace default get services -o wide my-nginx-nginx-ingress-controller'

     $ kubectl --namespace default get services -o wide my-nginx-nginx-ingress-controller NAME                                TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)                      AGE    SELECTOR